Gray codes and symmetric chains: Preliminaries

 \subsection{Bitstrings, lattice paths, and rooted trees}

 We use~$L_{n,k}$ to denote the set of all bitstrings of length~$n$ with Hamming weight~$k$, so this is exactly the $k$th level of~$Q_n$.
 For any bitstring~$x$, we write~$\ol{x}$ for its complement and~$\rev(x)$ for the reversed bitstring.
-For a set of bitstrings~$X$ and a bitstring~$x$, we write~$X\circ x$ for the set obtained by concatenating each bitstring from~$X$ with~$x$.

 We often interpret a bitstring~$x$ as a path in the integer lattice~$\mathbb{Z}^2$ starting at the origin~$(0,0)$, where every 1-bit is interpreted as an $\upstep$-step that changes the current coordinate by~$(+1,+1)$ and every 0-bit is interpreted as a $\downstep$-step that changes the current coordinate by~$(+1,-1)$; see Figure~\ref{fig:tree}.
 Let $D_{n,k}\seq L_{n,k}$ denote the bitstrings that have the property that in every prefix, the number of~1s is at least as large as the number of 0s.
 We partition the set~$D_{n,k}$ further into~$D_{n,k}^{>0}$ and~$D_{n,k}^{=0}$, according to whether this inequality is strict for all non-empty prefixes, or whether it holds with equality for at least one non-empty prefix, respectively.
 The empty bitstring~$()$ therefore belongs to~$D_{0,0}^{>0}$ and not to~$D_{0,0}^{=0}$.
 We also define $D^{>0}:=\bigcup_{n\geq k\geq 0} D_{n,k}^{>0}$, $D^{=0}:=\bigcup_{n\geq k\geq 0} D_{n,k}^{=0}$ and $D:=\bigcup_{k\geq 0} D_{2k,k}$.
 In terms of lattice paths, $D$ corresponds to so-called \emph{Dyck paths} that never move below the abscissa~$y=0$ and end at the abscissa.
 Similarly, $D^{>0}$ are paths that always stay strictly above the abscissa except at the origin, and~$D^{=0}$ are paths that touch the abscissa at least once more.
 Any bitstring~$x\in D^{=0}$ can be written uniquely as $x=(1,u,0,v)$ with~$u\in D$.
 We refer to this as the \emph{canonical decomposition} of~$x$.
 The set~$D_{n,k}^-$ is defined similarly as~$D_{n,k}$, but we require that in exactly one prefix, the number of~1s is strictly smaller than the number of~0s.
 That is, the lattice paths corresponding to~$D_{n,k}^-$ move below the abscissa exactly once.